 Chill with The Cruciferous Vegetables

-Out of all of the vegetables, cruciferous veggies tend to cause lots of bloats.
+Cruciferous veggies tend to cause lots of bloats.
 This is due to the high amounts of sulfur in them.
-Cruciferous vegetables include broccoli, baby broccoli, cauliflower, Brussel sprouts, cabbage, and etc.
+Cruciferous vegetables include broccoli, cauliflower, brussel sprouts, cabbage, etc.

-This is also a high fodmap food which can also be causing you bloating!
-There are somethings you can do to make them easier for digestion.
+This is also a high fodmap food, which can also be causing you bloating!

-The first is to always cook them!
 You can cook them in so many different ways.
 I personally love roasting them or throwing them in an air fryer.
-This can help to reduce their goitrogenic effects which can affect our thyroid.
+This can help to reduce their goitrogenic effects, which can affect our thyroid.

-The second is to play around with serving sizes.
 You may be great with 1/2 cup of broccoli, but you destroyed with 1 cup.
 It is a lot of playing around with your intake!
-Source: Here

-By drinking water way too fast can cause some bloating.
+By drinking water way too fast can cause some water retention.
 This is due to the sudden volume increase in the stomach.
 But you also swallow lots of air as well.

 It is better to sip your water or to digest smaller amounts.
-This is also very important for carbonated beverages as well!
-Adding some lemon or apple cider vinegar to your water can prime the body/help with digestion too!
+This is also very important for carbonated beverages!
+Adding some lemon or apple cider vinegar to your water can help with digestion too!

 There are so many different concerns about processed foods.
-However, artificial sweeteners can cause lots of digestive issues.
-These types of sweeteners are very processed and non-nutritive.
-This essentially means we get no benefits from them.
+However, artificial sweeteners/sugar alcohols can cause lots of digestive issues.
+This is because these types of sweeteners are very processed and non-nutritive.

-Some common sweeteners are stevia, erythritol, sucrose, allulose, and etc. Companies put these into your food to make them better tasting and addicting.
-They are often way sweeter than regular sugar.
+Some common sweeteners are stevia, erythritol, sucrose, allulose, etc. Companies put these into your food to make them better tasting and addicting.
+As a result, they are often way sweeter than regular sugar.

 Switch the Raw Vegetables and Fruits for Cooked

-Eating raw produce can be too overwhelming for the body.
-Even foods that are cold can cause issues for some people.
-By roasting your vegetables and fruits, helps to break them down a bit.
+Raw foods can cause your body to produce gas leading to bloat.
+Roasting your vegetables and fruits helps to break them down a bit.
 They are often softeners and easier to chew.

-This is especially apparent in the paleo community.
-A lot of baked goods are made with nut flours.
-The same also goes for non-dairy cheeses which often use cashews.
-Also, I mean who isn’t in love with at least one type of nut butter?
+A lot of paleo baked goods are made with nut flours.
+The same also goes for non-dairy cheeses.

-More often times than there is some type of digestive dysbiosis or infection.
+More often than there is some digestive dysbiosis or infection.
 Some common ones are: